robofit/repos/README.md

 repos
 =====

-Setting up ROS repositories provided by dcgm-robotics@FIT group from Brno University of Technology.
+Setting up ROS repositories provided by Robo@FIT group from Brno University of Technology.